 - Information about Toxicity - A breakdown of the hazards and other details concerning the toxicity of the chemical.

 These are the minimum standard requirements.
 If additional information is available and it will help improve safety or allow for a better reaction to a dangerous situation, that should also be included on the labels and signs.

 Process Hazard Analysis

-Another step in the process safety management system is known as the process hazard analysis.
+Another step in the PSM system is known as the process hazard analysis.
 It is a detailed approach that will assist with identifying and evaluating the hazards that exist in the facility.
 Once identified, this analysis will also allow the development of processes to help control dangers effectively.